 Symptoms of complex regional pain syndrome vary greatly and do not follow a pattern.

-Pain—burning or aching—is common.
+Pain—burning, tingling, or aching—is common.
 It usually occurs in the limb (arm, leg, hand, or foot) that was injured.
 The pain is often worse than what would be expected from the injury.
 Emotional stress or changes in the temperature may make the pain worse.
 The skin in the affected area often becomes very sensitive to the touch (called allodynia).
 As a result, normal contact with the skin is experienced as very painful.

 People may not use the affected limb because of the pain.
-As result, people may be unable to move a joint normally, through its normal range of motion.
+As result, people may become unable to move a joint normally, through its normal range of motion.
 Muscles may become permanently shortened and stiff (called contractures), and scar tissue may form.

 The affected limb may swell.
 Hair may be lost.
 The nails may crack or become thick.
 Bones may become less dense.
 Muscles may waste away and become weak.